auth0/docs/articles/email/providers.md

 You can use your own STMP server to send email.
 There are two requirements for the SMTP server:

-* It must support LOGIN [authentication](https://en.wikipedia.org/wiki/SMTP_Authentication)
+* It must support LOGIN [authentication](https://en.wikipedia.org/wiki/SMTP_Authentication).
-* It must support [TLS](https://en.wikipedia.org/wiki/STARTTLS) 1.0 or higher
+* It must support [TLS](https://en.wikipedia.org/wiki/STARTTLS) 1.0 or higher.

-To be able to use your own SMTP server, do this:
+To be able to use your own SMTP server:

 1. Open the [Custom Email Provider](${uiURL}/#/emails/provider) page of the Auth0 dashboard.
-2. Click **Use my own Email Provider**.
+2. Click on **Use my own Email Provider**.
 3. Click the **SMTP** logo.
 4. Enter your SMTP server `Host`, `Port`, `Username` and `Password` in the appropriate fields: